aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 Once the CloudFormation stack shows a status of CREATE_COMPLETE, you are ready to move on to the next step.
 </p></details>

-## 2. Verify the gateway is active and get its IP Address
+## 2. Verify the gateway is active and get LAN IP Address

 <details>
 <summary><strong>Verify gateway and get IP (expand for details)</strong></summary><p>